 3) Church is important to God.
 You cannot take the local church out of the New Testament.
 It’s just impossible.
 Christians should endeavor to find a group of believers that they can attach themselves to.

 3) While gathering together with other believers and attending a local church is very important to God, so is rest.
-My husband and I have come to the personal conclusion that sometimes staying home to rest our bodies and reconnect as a family is more important than attending church when we are all cranky and exhausted.
+My husband and I have come to the personal conclusion that sometimes staying home to rest our bodies and reconnect as a family is more important than being in church when we are all cranky and exhausted.
 For a long time, I felt guilty for that.
 I felt judged.
 I felt like people thought we were bad Christians.
 And you know what?
 Maybe they did.
 But we aren’t responsible for what people think.
 We are responsible to do what’s right before God.
 Sometimes, for us, that means setting aside our “good works” and just resting in his grace while replenishing our weary bodies.
-We believe that, as long as we are endeavoring to make getting together with other believers a priority and regular part of our schedule, God can still honor us when we chose rest instead of attending every single church service (especially since the current model of “Sunday morning, Sunday night, Wednesday night” church attendance is found no where in Scripture).
+We believe that, as long as we are endeavoring to make getting together with other believers a priority and regular part of our schedule, God can still honor us when we chose rest instead of being in church for every single service (especially since the current model of “Sunday morning, Sunday night, Wednesday night” church attendance is found no where in Scripture).
 [I will put a small disclaimer on this when it comes to being involved in certain ministries of a church that require faithful attendance.
 If you have committed to be there to be involved in a certain ministry that meets weekly, you need to attempt to do so.]

 I wish that more pastors spent less time preaching about church attendance and more time saying, “I’m so glad you are here this morning…tonight…this Wednesday night.
 We just love you and are so glad that you came to join us!”
 Because when you’ve missed three or four services in a row, that’s what you need to hear.
 That’s what will encourage you to go back even on those days when you’d rather stay home.